dominickenn/Snake-Trainer/README.md

 The game was then improved on to allow for a trainer to be built to learn a snake agent.

-Training sessions consisted of a day period.
+Training sessions consisted of a 8 hour period.

-As of 19/6/2018, the top scoring agent managed to clear 48 apples.
+As of 19/6/2018, the top scoring agent managed to clear 51 apples.